kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Redesigned Addons Configuration

 We redesigned the Addons Configuration view.
-Now, with the recent changes, you can see a more detailed status of each addon that you configured via addon repositories.
+Now you get a more detailed status of each addon that you configured through addon repositories.

 ![Status information](./status-info.png)

 ## Eventing

-### Knative Eventing mesh (Alpha)
+### Knative Eventing Mesh (Alpha)

-In this release, we introduced a new Knative Eventing mesh as an alpha feature which you can use for testing purposes only.
+In this release, we introduced Knative Eventing Mesh as an alpha feature which you can use for testing purposes only.
 It leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
 This mesh layer abstracts the underlying messaging system and allows you to configure different persistence for each Namespace.
 The new Eventing Mesh runs in parallel with the existing Event Bus.
 The Kyma Event Bus still supports sending Events to the regular eventing endpoint, while a separate Kyma endpoint handles sending Events to the new Knative Eventing Mesh.
-Read more about it [here](https://github.com/kyma-project/kyma/blob/release-1.9/docs/event-bus/03-04-knative-eventing-mesh.md).
+Read more about it [here](https://kyma-project.io/docs/1.9/components/event-bus/#details-knative-eventing-mesh-alpha).

 ## Installation & documentation

 ### Gardener provisioning based on Kyma CLI documented

-After having the feature of provisioning a Gardener cluster via CLI introduced the last release, we documented it officially now.
-The instructions for provisioning a Gardener cluster on GCP or Azure is now based on Kyma CLI.
-Check it out in [this](https://github.com/kyma-project/kyma/blob/master/docs/kyma/04-04-cluster-installation.md#prepare-the-cluster) document under the **Gardener** tab.
+After introducing Gardener cluster provisioning through the Kyma CLI in the previous release, in this release, we added the official documentation for this feature.
+The instructions for provisioning a Gardener cluster on GCP or Azure are now based on Kyma CLI.
+Check it out in [this](https://kyma-project.io/docs/1.9/root/kyma/#installation-install-kyma-on-a-cluster-prepare-the-cluster) document under the **Gardener** tab.

 ## Monitoring